chrisnoonan98675/site/README.md

     * Concepts (`plugin`, `rules`)
     * Middleware and CI tools (`tomcat`, `maven`)

+#### Tag index pages

+The `tag_gen.rb` plugin generates a "tag index" for each tag under `_site/tag`.
+This lists all posts that are tagged with that tag.
+If you create a new tag, you must restart Jekyll to generate an index file for that tag.

+For example, if I create a post, tag it with `thisisanewtag`, and restart Jekyll, `tag/thisisanewtag/index.html` will be created at the site root, and it will list the post I just created.

 ### Drafts

 Save drafts of pages and posts in the `_drafts` folder.